crashoverride777/swifty-ads/README.md

 private func setupSwiftyAds(from viewController: UIViewController) {
     #if DEBUG
+    // testDeviceIdentifiers: The test device indentifiers used for debugging purposes.
-    // Use the geography enum to set your location for GDPR consent debug purposes. let environment: SwiftyAdsEnvironment = .debug(testDeviceIdentifiers: [], geography: .EEA, resetConsentInfo: true)
+    // geography: Set your debug location for GDPR consent debugging purposes.
+    // resetConsentInfo: If set to true resets the consent info as if they have not been set previously. let environment: SwiftyAdsEnvironment = .debug(testDeviceIdentifiers: [], geography: .EEA, resetConsentInfo: true)
     #else
     let environment: SwiftyAdsEnvironment = .production